- Marriage and Family Therapy (MFT) training can be completed in 2 years (~5 semesters) full-time.

 Candidates successfully completing the program may apply for an MFT Intern License with the California Board of Behavioral Science; additional hours and an exam are required for licensure.
 Please refer to California Board of Behavioral Sciences for additional information.

-If your institution or course is not listed, please contact the Education Administrative Office at firstname.lastname@example.org.
-Include a copy of the course description, course number, institution, and date completed.
-Courses 5 years or older will not be considered.
+Email: Nancy.Deatrick@csueastbay.edu-Include a copy of the unofficial transcript, course description, course number, institution, and date completed.
+Courses 10 years or older will not be considered.

-Students are admitted once annually to commence studies during Fall Quarter.
-Students are encouraged to attend a program orientation prior to submitting and application.
+Students are admitted once annually to commence studies during Fall Semester.
+Students are encouraged to attend a program orientation prior to submitting an application.
 Information about orientation dates and additional program descriptions including a program handbook can be viewed on the Department website.

 Students applying to this program should follow the university and departmental admissions procedures, including the submission of: